Public Records Requests

 Transmit a Public Request Form to our office by one of the following methods:

-A request in person may be made by stopping by Kuna School District Office, 711 E. Porter Street.
-Kuna, ID 83634 and dropping off a completed and signed Public Records Request Form
+- A request in person may be made by stopping by the Kuna School District Office, 711 E. Porter Street.
+Kuna, ID 83634, and dropping off a completed and signed Public Records Request Form

 Limitations on the Disclosure of Public Records